completed projects are presented in my .

 Beginning with some of the first molecular profile work in breast cancer, our group has been developing practical clinical tests for the major molecular subtypes of breast cancer, tests that can determine biology, guide risk assessment and therapy.
 This has led to some of my most cited papers which have related to development of immunohistochemical panels for Luminal and Basal subtypes, and the PAM50 gene expression profile.
 The latter was transferred to the nanoString platform and has been cleared for use by the FDA, Health Canada and EU as a validated clinical test known as Prosigna.
 Ongoing work seeks to extend these findings – better IHC panels, identification of additional low risk groups who can safely undergo therapeutic de-escalation, and predictive tests.

-triple negative breast cancer therapy based on immune cell
+therapy based on immune cell morphology.

 In our grant funded by The